k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

     </web>

   * Population 2, populates the the installation address of each subscription.
-It is linked to the SUBSCRIBER table and selects the source address records that belong to the SUSBCRIBER_ID.
+It is linked to the SUBSCRIBER table and it selects the source address records belonging to the SUSBCRIBER_ID.

     <studio>

     <img src="images/03_12_link_tables2.png" alt="image" style="zoom:80%;" />

     </studio>

     <web>

     <img src="images/web/12_link_tables_2.PNG" alt="image" style="zoom:80%;" />

     </web>

-* A link from a Table Population object to a parent LU table can be based on several columns where all columns must be linked to the **same parent LU table**.
+* A link from a Table Population object to a parent LU table can be based on several columns, all of which should be linked to the **same parent LU table**.

   <studio>